svr-js/svrjs/README.md

 ## npm scripts

-To build SVR.JS along with the zip archive, run "npm run build".
+- To build SVR.JS along with the zip archive, run `npm run build`.

-To check SVR.JS code for errors with ESLint, run "npm run lint".
+- To check SVR.JS code for errors with ESLint, run `npm run lint`.

-To fix and beautify SVR.JS code with ESLint and Prettier, run "npm run lint:fix".
+- To fix and beautify SVR.JS code with ESLint and Prettier, run `npm run lint:fix`.

-To run SVR.JS from the "dist" folder, run "npm start".
+- To run SVR.JS from the "dist" folder, run `npm start`.

-To test SVR.JS itself, run "npm run dev".
+- To test SVR.JS itself, run `npm run dev`.
 This removes existing configuration.

-To perform unit tests with Jest, run "npm test".
+- To perform unit tests with Jest, run `npm test`.

 ## File structure